 There are already node "wrappers" that handle watching for file changes and restarting your application (such as node-supervisor), as well as reloading on crash, but I wasn't fond of having that.
 Piping adds "hot reloading" functionality to node, watching all your project files and reloading when anything changes, without requiring a "wrapper" binary.

-Piping uses the currently unstable "cluster" API to spawn your application in a thread and then kill/reload it when necessary.
-Because of this, piping should be considered unstable and should not be used in production (why would you ever need live code reloading in production anyway).
-Currently, at least on windows, the cluster API seems stable enough for development.
+Piping uses the node cluster API to spawn your application in a thread and then kill/reload it when necessary.
+Piping should not be used in production.

 npm install piping

-- main (path): The path to the "top" file of your application.
+- main (string): The path to the "top" file of your application.
 Defaults to

 - ignore (regex): Files/paths matching this regex will not be watched.
 Defaults to